The Hound of the Deep

 The Hound of the Deep is a 1926 British–Australian silent drama film directed by Frank Hurley and starring Eric Bransby Williams, Lilian Douglas and Jameson Thomas.
 Unlike many Australian silent films, a copy of it survives today.

 It was one of the first Australian films set on Thursday Island.

 Plot

-Under the terms of his uncle's will, John Strong (Eric Bransby Williams) must go to Thursday Island and find a pearl within two years or the Reuben Strong pearling station and his great wealth will revert to another, Black Darley (Jameson Thomas).
-Eventually Strong finds the pearl, defeats Darley and discovers romance with the daughter (Lillian Douglas) of an island trader (W.G.
-Saunders).
+Under the terms of his uncle's will, John Strong must go to Thursday Island and find a pearl within two years or the Reuben Strong pearling station and his great wealth will revert to another, Black Darley.
+Eventually Strong finds the pearl, defeats Darley and discovers romance with the daughter of an island trader.